matt-duyst/mapping-with-matt/_posts/2015-09-07-Darien-Gap.markdown

 | 35-60 |  512   	|
 | No Data| No Data|

 With this reclassification, a raster calculation was again undergone.
 This time, considerations for both the presence of water and the terrain slope elevation were made.
 The reclassified terrain slope was added to the water calculation and multiplied by a value of 128.
-It was decided that the flow accumulation of water was another significant value to be analyzed when deciding the least cost effective path between the origin and two destinations.
+It was decided that the flow accumulation of water was another significant value to be analyzed when deciding the least cost-effective path between the origin and two destinations.
 The 'Spatial Fill' button was used to find the amount of accumulated water.
 The direction of water was realized, and further used to calculate the total accumulation of water in Colombia.
 The direction of water was divided into two classes - the first being of values between 0 and 536,711, and the second being values between 536,711 and 1,631,109.
-The final value was found using the following raster calculation: Con(“Flow_Accumulation” >= 536,711, 1, 0).
+The final value was found using the following raster calculation: **Con(“Flow_Accumulation” >= 536,711, 1, 0)**.

 The origin and destination points were found using an online data source (click2shp).
 This allowed for the cost distance between points to be made.
 Calculating this cost distance made finding the quickest cost path from Yaviza to Chigorodo and Apartado possible - the final product shown in both maps.
 This process was done for Chigorodo and Apartado separately, and then combined into a single layer.
 The elevation gradient for the road paths between the two destination locations was achieved through the ‘Stack Profile’ operation in the 3D Analyst toolbox.
 Regions with higher slopes, a more noticeable presence of water, and greater flow accumulation, are more expensive to build roads than areas where these variables are of lower values.